degica/komoju-woocommerce/README.md

 ## Installation

-Upload this to your server when the wordpress and WooCommerce are installed via FTP or other file transfer method to the wordpress/wp-content/plugins directory
+Upload the contents of this repositoryto your server where wordpress and WooCommerce are installed via FTP or other file transfer method to the wordpress/wp-content/plugins directory

-The zip file needs to be unzipped as follows :
+The [zip file](https://github.com/komoju/komoju-woocommerce/archive/master.zip) needs to be unzipped as follows :

 ```
 cd wordpress/wp-content/plugins